daihuizhu/daihuizhu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Daihui, an electrical engineer at Volvo focusing on electric motor drive systems.
-My work covers power module design, gate driver PCBs, DC-link capacitor selection, and EMC optimization in inverter systems.
+Hi, I'm Daihui, a power electronic engineer at Volvo focusing on electric motor drive systems.
+My work covers the modelling of DC-link capacitors and their lifetime evaluation, EMC optimization and the gate driver PCBs' design in inverter systems.

-I'm experienced in high-voltage PCB layout, common/differential-mode filter design, and system-level EMC simulation.
-I also build Simulink-based platforms to simulate and verify PWM control strategies (SVPWM, ZCMV) and power filter structures.
+I'm experienced in common/differential-mode filter designs, inverter modulation methods and the related controller design.
+Also, I am involved in system-level EMC simulation.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.11*: &nbsp;🎉🎉 I joined Volvo Group Truck Technology as a power electronics engineer!
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2025.01*: &nbsp;🎉🎉 I graduated from Chalmers!.

 # 📝 Publications